 - The Royal Cornwall Show, the county’s biggest agricultural jamboree takes place just outside Wadebridge in June

 - The Cornwall Folk Festival is held in the town annually over the August Bank Holiday

 - Visit Prideaux Place, a stunning Elizabethan manor house which overlooks the picturesque fishing harbour of Padstow about 15 minutes drive from Wadebridge

 - The Camel Trail is one of Cornwall’s biggest draws and ranks as one of most successful recreational multi use trail in the UK.
 Eighteen miles of trails run over moors and through woodland from Wadebridge to Bodmin and down to the sea at Padstow.
 There are plenty of places to hire bikes from at the start of the trail, or take your own

-- Visit the Sir John Betjeman centre housed in the old railway station where you’ll find a room dedicated to then former Poet Laureate with many items of interest about the his life and times spent in Cornwall.
-There’s also a coffee lounge on site
+- Visit the Sir John Betjeman centre housed in the old railway station where you’ll find a room dedicated to then former Poet Laureate with many items of interest about the his life and times spent in Cornwall

 - Take a trip up to St Breock downs a couple of miles away from the town for spectacular views out over the countryside.
-You’ll also find Cornwall’s biggest prehistoric monolith here weighing over 16 tonnes
+You’ll also find one of Cornwall’s biggest prehistoric standing stones here, weighing over 16 tonnes

 Useful Wadebridge links

 What's on in Wadebridge